AI Knocks on the Door of FinTech - Industry Experts Gather for the Eleventh Year of FinTech Connect 2024

 The full agenda, list of speakers, keynote panel and content themes can be found here.

-Merchants interested in attending can register for free access to 'All Area Pass'.

-Those interested in having their company represented as a sponsor or exhibitor can get in touch here for more information.
+Companies interested in being represented as a sponsor or exhibitor can get in touch here for more information.

-Start-ups are also encouraged to participate- FinTech Connect offers special rates for start-up companies to take part as exhibitors, find out how to get involved here.
+FinTech Connect offers special rates for start-up companies to take part as exhibitors, find out how you can get involved here.

 About Fintech Connect